Conditions

 continuity of care and treatment outcomes.

-For more information, visit your province’s website or speak to your pharmacist.
+For more information, speak to your local pharmacist.

 The pharmacy services presented in this section are offered by Guardian, I.D.A. and Remedy'sRx pharmacists.
 The pharmacists are solely responsible for the professional activities carried out during the practice of pharmacy.
 These services are offered in participating pharmacies only.
 Certain fees and conditions may apply.